arjunLMAO/Dynamic-Elo-Tennis-Model/README.md

 * ATP rankings
 * Match outcomes

-More than 65,000 training observations were generated through feature engineering and chronological processing of match history.
+More than 65,000 training observations were generated through chronological processing of match history.

 ---